 Charles received his legal education in Nigeria, and was admitted to the Alberta Bar in 2014.
 He began articling at what was then called Smith Law Office, and became a named partner in 2016, and sole owner of Osuji & Smith in 2017.
 Charles currently sits on the Board of Directors of the Calgary Regional Immigrant Employment Council, where he also volunteers as a mentor to other internationally trained professionals.
 He has previously volunteered for the Elizabeth Fry Society of Calgary and the Alberta Civil Liberties Research Centre.
 Charles is also a volunteer for the Igbo Cultural Association, the Mustard Seed, and Habitat for Humanity.

-Chidinma Thompson is an active PBLA volunteer, having been involved in both the Civil Claims Duty Counsel and Queen’s Bench Court Assistance programs with her firm Borden Ladner Gervais LLP, one of PBLA’s longstanding program partners.
+Chidinma Thompson is an active PBLA volunteer, having been involved in both the Civil Claims Duty Counsel and King’s Bench Court Assistance programs with her firm Borden Ladner Gervais LLP, one of PBLA’s longstanding program partners.
 Chidinma is a partner in the Commercial Litigation and Regulatory Group at the BLG office in Calgary.